jdlib/JDBX/UserGuide.md

 ### <a name="classes-prep"></a>PrepStmt
 uses precompiled, parameterized SQL commands.
 After it is initialized it can be executed multiple times, using the current parameters.
+Contrary to `PreparedStatement` you can also re-initialize the command.
 Example:

     PrepStmt pstmt = ...
     pstmt.init("INSERT INTO Users VALUES (DEFAULT, ?, ?)");
     pstmt.params("John", "Doe");
     int count = pstmt.update();
+    pstmt.init("UPDATE Users SET name = ?
+WHERE id = ?");
+    ...

 ### <a name="classes-call"></a>CallStmt
 is used to call stored procedures.
 After it is initialized it can